aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-gdb/index.md

 While the second region is being built up, you will use Percona's TPCC-like benchmark script based on sysbench to generate load on the DB cluster in the existing region.
 For simplicity we have packaged the correct set of commands in an <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html" target="_blank">AWS Systems Manager Command Document</a>.
 You will use <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html" target="_blank">AWS Systems Manager Run Command</a> to execute the test.
 The load generator will run for approximatively one hour.

+!!! note
+    You will need to run the command in the **primary region**, not the region used for step 1.
+Create a lab environment in a different region.

 If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/win/ams-connect/).
 Once connected, enter one of the following commands, replacing the placeholders appropriately.

 ```shell